10 ESL Movie Activities To Bring the Magic of Film Into Your Classroom

-Creating a lesson around a popular movie is a sure-fire way to have fun, engage your English learners and gain some much coveted popularity!
+But it’s not true.
+Creating a lesson around a popular movie is a guaranteed way to have fun, engage your English learners and gain some much coveted popularity.

 How Does Watching a Movie Help ESL Students?